 The setup wizard installs, upgrades, and uninstalls all in one workflow.

 Extract the contents of the zipped file.
 On your computer, go to the Downloads folder, right-click en_machine_learning_server_for_windows_x64_.zip to extract the contents.

 In Configure installation, choose components to install.
 Clearing a checkbox removes the component.
 Selecting a checkbox adds or upgrades a component.

 - Core components are listed for visibility, but are not configurable.
 Core components are required.

 - R adds R Open and the R libraries.

-- Python adds Anaconda and the Python libraries.
+- Python adds the Python libraries.

 - Pre-trained Models are used for image classification and sentiment detection.
 You can install the models with R or Python, but not as a standalone component.

 Accept the license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open and Anaconda.

 At the end of the wizard, click Install to run setup.